JulianneDavid/shared-cancer-splicing/README.md

         python3 jx_indexer.py -d DB_DIR index -c GTEx_JUNCTION_COVERAGE -C TCGA_JUNCTION_COVERAGE -b GTEx_JUNCTION_BED -B TCGA_JUNCTION_BED -p GTEx_PHEN -P TCGA_PHEN -s RECOUNT_SAMPLE_IDS -g GENCODE_ANNOTATION_GTF

+    Note: steps 1 and 2 require significant temporary file space to execute.
+Please ensure that your system has ~20GB available space in the directory where temporary files are stored, or [assign temp file storage to a new directory](https://sqlite.org/tempfiles.html#tempdir).
+If your temporary directory does not have enough available space, you will be directed to re-run step 1 in "index-only" mode, the same command as above but with the addition of the "-i" flag.
+This is NOT neccessary if your first index mode (step 1) run was successful.

 2. Run `jx_indexer.py` in `experiment` mode on junction index to collect junction files for analysis:

         python3 jx_indexer.py -d DB_DIR experiment -o OUTPUT_DIR